 Your need for income is a big part of it too.
 If, say, you want to retire at age 55, income planning becomes crucial, as you are below the 59 ½ age at which one can withdraw from an IRA without a 10% tax penalty.
 Taking into account your entire income tax situation is crucial in making any investment recommendation.
 That is why we request a copy of your recent tax returns.

 Are Saturday appointments available?
 Evenings?

 Yes, of course.
 Glenn is more limited on Saturdays, due to his CFP® teaching schedule.
-You are most welcome to see our calendar and book an appointment here. (add schedule hyperlink)
+You are most welcome to see our calendar and book an appointment here.
+Schedule an appointment today.

 Can we communicate by text?